-Trump Weighs Vetoing France’s African Anti-Terror Plan
+Trump Weighs Vetoing France’s African Anti-Terrorism Plan

-France presses for a swift vote on U.N. resolution endorsing an African force, betting Washington will back down.
+France presses for a swift vote on a U.N. resolution endorsing an African force, betting Washington will back down.

 - By Colum LynchColum Lynch is Foreign Policy’s award-winning U.N.-based senior diplomatic reporter.